MPU-Research/QDMAES-IME/README.md

 # Installing QDMAES

-Run these steps to install QDMAES:
+To install QDMAES, follow these steps.

+First, clone the QDMAES repository from GitHub:
 ```
 git clone https://github.com/MPU-Research/QDMAES-IME.git
 cd QDMAES-IME
 ```

-Run the steps below to set up the expecific option, this step will be responsible for compile and execute the code:
+Next, set up the specific option for your simulation.
+This step involves compiling and executing the code:

 ```
 cd ExpecificOptionPATH/
 make all
 ```

+Replace ```SpecificOptionPATH``` with the appropriate directory path for the specific option you wish to set up.

-After that, it is expected that the simulation of the proposal is complete and that a description of the configuration used is presented to the user.
+After running the above commands, the simulation of the proposed matrix architecture should be complete.
+The system will compile the necessary files and execute the code based on the selected option.
+Upon successful execution, you should see a description of the configuration used in the simulation.
+This output provides details about the specific matrix architecture and instructions being simulated.

 # QDMAES Components